William Churchill (burgess)

-William Churchill (1649-1710) emigrated from England and became a Virginia merchant, planter and politician who twice briefly served in the House of Burgesses representing Middlesex County, Virginia, and on the Virginia Governor's Council (1705-1710).
+William Churchill (1649–1710) emigrated from England and became a Virginia merchant, planter and politician who twice briefly served in the House of Burgesses representing Middlesex County, Virginia, and on the Virginia Governor's Council (1705–1710).

 Early life and education

-He was born in Oxfordshire, England, the youngest of eleven children born to John Churchill and his wife Dorothy, and usually spelled his surname with a double "h".
-He attended University and the Middle Temple.
+He was born in Oxfordshire, England, the youngest of eleven children born to John Churchill (1591–1655) and his wife Dorothy Churchill (1607–1670), and usually spelled his surname with a double "h".
+He attended university and the Middle Temple.
 Admitted to the bar.

 He may have married and been widowed in England before emigrating to the Virginia colony.

 Career

 Churchill emigrated to Virginia, where he became a merchant (factor for London merchants John and Jeffrey Jeffreys) as well as lawyer and planter.
 He was a witness for a document dated February 1, 1675.
 His business was importing merchandise and servants, and exporting tobacco, and within a decade he hired his own factor to collect debts owed him.

 His first public office (in November 1675) was undersherrif of Middlesex County.
 He won re-election in 1677.
 A decade later (October 14, 1687), Churchill became one of the county's justices of the peace, who collectively administered the county in that era, and remained on that body until 1705.
 He also became a churchwarden of Christ Church parish.
-He would become a colonel, leading the county militia by 1706.
+Churchill would become a colonel, leading the county militia by 1706.

-His main plantations in Middlesex County, operated using enslaved labor, were "Bushy Park" and "Wilton".
-By 1704 he was one of the county's largest landowners, owning 1950 acres, as well as 2280 acres in nearbyRichmond County by the time of his death.
-After his marriage to Elizabeth Armistead Wormeley, he lived at Rosegill plantation, which pursuant to a prenuptial contract, he administered for its heirs, her children by an earlier marriage.
+Churchill's main plantations in Middlesex County, operated using enslaved labor, were "Bushy Park" and "Wilton".
+By 1704 Churchill was one of that county's largest landowners, owning 1950 acres, as well as 2280 acres in nearby Richmond County by the time of his death.
+After his marriage to Elizabeth Armistead Wormeley, he lived at Rosegill plantation, which he administered pursuant to a prenuptial contract discussed below.

-He was an agent of the Royal African Company, which sold Africans (mostly after initial shipments to the Carribbean, in Triangular trade.
+Churchill was an agent of the Royal African Company, which sold Africans (mostly after initial shipments to the Caribbean) in Triangular trade.
 Churchill also sold indentured servants as well as goods, often in exchange for tobacco to export or mortgages on land.
-Within a decade, in addition to acting as a lawyer on behalf of the merchant Jeffreys, Churchill hired a factor to assist him in collecting debts.
-Unlike many of his contemporaties, Churchill allowed some of his slaves' children to be baptized.
+Within a decade, in addition to acting as a lawyer on behalf of the London merchant Jeffreys, Churchill hired a factor to assist him in collecting debts.
+Unlike many of his contemporaries, Churchill allowed some of his slaves' children to be baptized.
 An inventory of his estate, recorded fur years after his death, included 61 enslaved people.